birdnet-team/ecopi-rtf/README.md

 This is a web application built with Dash for visualizing data recorded with **ecoPi** real-time audio recorders.
 The application allows users to explore the data collected by ecoPi and learn more about the species present in the monitored areas.

 ecoPi is a recording device used in various projects to perform acoustic monitoring and study the biodiversity of birds and other wildlife.
 The device collects audio data in real-time, which is then processed using machine learning models to identify species.
-The ecoPi Real Time Frontend (ecoPi-RTF) web application allows users to explore the data collected by ecoPi and learn more about the species present in the monitored areas.
+The ecoPi Real Time Frontend (ecoPi-RTF) web application allows users to browse the data collected by ecoPi devices and view the species detected in the recordings.

 To learn more about the recording units, visit the [OekoFor website](https://www.oekofor.de/de/portfolio/erfassungstechnik/).

 We currently support these monitoring projects:

-- SWAMP: Sapsucker Woods Acoustic Monitoring Project - [birdnet.cornell.edu/swamp](https://birdnet.cornell.edu/swamp/)
+- SWAMP: Sapsucker Woods Acoustic Monitoring Project - [birdnet.cornell.edu/swamp/](https://birdnet.cornell.edu/swamp/)
-- AMiC: Acoustic Monitoring in Chemnitz - [birdnet.cornell.edu/amic](https://birdnet.cornell.edu/amic/)
+- AMiC: Acoustic Monitoring in Chemnitz - [birdnet.cornell.edu/amic/](https://birdnet.cornell.edu/amic/)
-- BirdLife Neeracherried Acoustic Monitoring Project - [birdnet.cornell.edu/neeri](https://birdnet.cornell.edu/neeri/)
+- BirdLife Neeracherried Acoustic Monitoring Project - [birdnet.cornell.edu/neeri/](https://birdnet.cornell.edu/neeri/)

 Interested?
 Want to host your own project?
 Please don't hesitate to contact us at [ccb-birdnet@cornell.edu](mailto:ccb-birdnet@cornell.edu).